SimplyEagle/bigDataProject/README.txt

 The Basics
 ############
 The MusicoSet dataset is included in the repo.
 It is a big dataset including a huge list of artist, songs, and albums.
-There are also sets for popularity and song features that aren't utilized in this version.

 Loading Data
 ##############